 Cook a Great Rib-Eye Steak Every Time!

-Grilling is great, but there are times when it isn't convenient to fire up the outdoor grill.
+Grilling is great but there are times when it just isn't convenient to go outside to fire up the grill.
 Just because you're not grilling outdoors doesn't mean that you can't cook up a great tasting steak.
-Just follow a few easy steps to sear a perfectly cooked rib-eye in a pan, complete with a tasty crust with a pink and juicy center.
+Simply follow a few easy steps and you can cook the perfect rib-eye in a pan, complete with a tasty crust and a juicy pink center.
 Then use all of those tasty brown bits left on the bottom of the pan to make a scrumptious sauce.
 So pick up a quality cut of meat and head into the kitchen.

-There are lots of cookbooks and online articles outlining the basic technique for pan frying a great tasting rib-eye steak indoors: heat up a skillet, drop the steak into the pan to sear in the juices before finishing in the oven.
-What makes this a little different are the finishing steps for enjoying your steak: straight-up out of the pan, or add another layer of flavor with either a buttery jus or with a creamy cognac sauce.
+There are lots of cookbooks and online articles outlining the basic technique for pan frying a great tasting steak: heat up a skillet and drop the beef into the pan before finishing in the oven.
+What makes this a little different are the finishing steps: add another layer of flavor with a buttery jus or a creamy cognac sauce.

 How to Pan Fry the Perfect Rib-Eye Steak